 “Then we got on the plane,” she says.
 “These preferred seats were behind the wall of a toilet.
 So for nine long hours we heard flushing, door opening and closing, people standing in line to get to the one of only two bathrooms in coach.
 I could not even sleep.”

 On the American Airlines website, it didn’t note the toilets.
 But on the British Airways site, she says, they were clearly highlighted, and she would have never paid extra for the seats.

 That’s one of the many perils of airline codesharing, which I called bald-faced lie in my last column.
 Many of you disagreed, saying codesharing allowed you to fly to more destinations, collect more award miles, and get better service.

 Each of those arguments is provably wrong.

-But before I get to that proof, let me tell you what happened to Waters when she complained.
+But before my advocacy team and I get to that proof, let me tell you what happened to Waters when she complained.
 She figured that since some of the “benefits” of the AA preferred seat gotten lost in translation, the airline would be eager to refund the $120 she’d paid.